ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Total views

+!!! info ""
-> The total number of views for the Plex item.
+    The total number of views for the Plex item.
 This rule is only available for shows.

 - Key: Plex.sw_amountOfViews
 - Availability: shows, seasons, episodes